 Instructions:

-1. Mark the desired location with a pencil.
+1. Mark the location with a pencil.

 3. Drill a pilot hole into the brick (or mortar).